luebbertevan/skillcase/spec.md

     -   Adding a new project is a single append in `projects.ts` with types enforced.
 -   **Test plan**:
     -   Add a new sample project; ensure it appears correctly.

+---

+## Coding Standards

+-   TypeScript everywhere, descriptive names, small focused components
+-   Tailwind utility-first styling with consistent spacing/color tokens
+-   Minimal comments; rely on expressive identifiers and component boundaries
+-   Each milestone includes a tiny, runnable diff with a one-line manual test
+-   **Naming**: Choose distinct, descriptive names that clearly communicate purpose - don't just use literal user suggestions if better alternatives exist

+## Risks and Mitigations

+-   **Overengineering**: Keep milestones tiny; defer features until actually needed
+-   **Design drift**: Centralize tokens in `tailwind.config.ts` to maintain consistency
+-   **Type sprawl**: Keep domain types in `src/types/project.ts` with tight exports
+-   **Spec drift**: Always update spec.md when making architectural changes

+## Review Checklist per Milestone

+-   Does the diff match the milestone scope only?
+-   Are names clear and types precise?
+-   Is the code runnable with a simple manual test?
+-   Are files placed according to the proposed structure?
+-   Is the spec.md updated to reflect any architectural changes?

+---

 ### Deferred (future phases, out of scope now)